ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-Let’s see how the worker API looks in action, with an example test program that implements an echo service:
+Let's see how the worker API looks in action, with an example test program that implements an echo service:

 ```c++
 //